 Science Gizmo: POLY-OX (Polyethylene oxide), ‘NEWTONS LAW DEFY-ER’

-Science Gizmos are fun way to demonstrate and show the properties, mechanics and applications used and taught in Physics and Chemistry laboratories.
+─ Science Gizmos are fun way to demonstrate properties of mechanical applications used and taught in Physics and Chemistry laboratories.

 Science Gizmo: POLY-OX (Polyethylene oxide), 'NEWTONS LAW DEFY-ER'

-Science Gizmos are fun way to demonstrate and show the properties, mechanics and applications used and taught in Physics and Chemistry laboratories.
+─ Science Gizmos are fun way to demonstrate properties of mechanical applications used and taught in Physics and Chemistry laboratories.

 (Wikipedia excerpt: ..."...A gizmo is a gadget, especially one whose real name is unknown or forgotten....
 A gadget is a mechanical device or any ingenious article.[2]
 Gadgets are sometimes referred to as gizmos. ...The etymology of the word is disputed.
 The word first appears as reference to an 18th-century tool in glassmaking that was developed as a spring pontil.[3]
 As stated in the glass dictionary published by the Corning Museum of Glass, a gadget is a metal rod with a spring clip that grips the foot of a vessel and so avoids the use of a pontil".